 Fidelity bonds, also called employee dishonesty bonds, compensate your clients if one of your employees steals from them.
 They're often required by client contracts.

-Commercial auto insurance can cover property damage and legal expenses in an accident involving a business-owned vehicle, along with theft, vandalism, and weather damage.
+Commercial auto insurance can cover property damage and legal expenses in an auto accident.
+It's required for business-owned vehicles.